 Introduce the Potty in a Very Natural Way

-Owen is getting to the age where he’s excited to help open boxes and mail, so when his Potty Chair and Step Stool arrived he was over the moon.
+Owen is at an age where he’s excited to help open boxes and mail, so when his potty chair and toddler step stool arrived he was over the moon.
 He helped me unpack the box and was so interested to see how his new “seat” and stool fit into our bathroom.
-We’ve had it in the bathroom the last couple weeks so that he becomes very comfortable with it.
+We’ve had it in the bathroom the last couple weeks so that he has become very comfortable seeing it nearby during bathtime.
+While separate potty chairs work well for some families, also consider potty seats that go on top of your toilet.
+When paired with a stool, this can be an effective way to potty train and which method you choose will depend on your child’s preferences, space constraints and more.

 Create a Bathroom Routine

-Each morning and night we’ve been doing our best to use the step stool for both tooth brushing and washing his hands.
-We’ve also been encouraging him to sit on the potty chair without a diaper at least once a day and have been very open about showing him how we use the toilet as well.
-It’s important to us that when the training really begins his seat isn’t foreign and he understands how and why we all use the toilet.
+Each morning and night we’ve been doing our best to use the step stool for both teeth brushing and washing his hands.
+We’ve also been encouraging him to sit on the potty chair without a diaper at least once a day, and have been very open about showing him how we use the toilet as well.
+This potty training step is important.
+By ritualizing the bathroom process, when the training really begins your toddler’s seat won’t be foreign and he or she will understand how and why we all use the toilet.

 Manage Your Expectations as a Parent

-It can be so easy to get caught up in what you’re supposed to be doing as a parent, especially with big transitions like potty training, but the truth is that every kid is different.
-Potty training isn’t one size fits all and by removing expectations I believe this whole process will be more enjoyable for the entire family.
+It can be so easy to get caught up in what you’re supposed to be doing as a parent, especially with big transitions like potty training, but the truth is that every kid is different and might require different steps and a different pace.
+Potty training isn’t one size fits all and by removing expectations this whole process will be more enjoyable for the entire family.
 When you really think about it, as your little one approaches this milestone, this should be an exciting time, not one filled with stress and pressure!

 Develop a Loose Plan